-There’s no need to update the pillows on your sofa or bed regularly, you can use throw pillow covers and pillow inserts to reduce waste.
+There’s no need to update the pillows on your sofa or bed regularly, you can simply use throw pillow covers and keep your pillow inserts to reduce waste.
 It’s a win-win, right?
 Better for the environment and so much better for your storage situation!

 A single decorative pillow on your sofa or bed can add so much to any space in your home!
 So which one to choose?
 Selecting throw pillow covers can be a little intimidating, but these tips will help you get it right, every time!

 How to Pair Throw Pillow Covers

-- Example above pulled together using Caitlin Wilson covers is limited to shades of pink and navy with a hint of others blended in.
+The example above is pulled together using Caitlin Wilson covers is limited to shades of pink and navy with a hint of others blended in.

-- The key to a great pillowscape (I just invented that word, should I copyright that?) is to mix and match.
-Adding in different design elements makes it feel interesting.
+The key to a great pillowscape (I just invented that word, should I copyright that?) is to mix and match.
+Adding different design elements makes it feel fresh and interesting.

-- Mixing in a little pattern adds visual interest and helps break up your pillows.
+Mixing in pattern adds visual interest and breaks your pillows up.
 Choose from block prints, stripes and more!

-- Texture allows you to add a solid color while making it feel special.
-Texture adds a lot of depth, so add in a few!
+Texture allows you to add a solid color while making it feel special.
+It also adds depth and warmth.

-- You’ll see I blended velvet into this pillowscape for texture – little hints go a long way!
+You’ll see I blended velvet into this pillowscape for texture – little hints go a long way!

 You want to make your pillows look and feel full, which makes them picture perfect.
 These are tips designers and stylists use!

 - Make sure you’re choosing a high quality pillow insert.

 - Typically, there are two kinds of pillow inserts – down and polyester.
 Either works well, but down often feels more luxurious and it easier to fluff and manipulate.

 - Size is everything!
 For thinner inserts go up one size.
 For plump inserts make sure the measurements are exact.

 QUICK TIP: Pillow inserts are important!
 Through the years I’ve tested a lot of pillow inserts.
 Sadly, they’re not all created equal, even from my favorite stores.
 You can shop my favorite pillow inserts here.
 I’ve also heard good things about the inexpensive down inserts sold at Ikea, though I can’t vouch for the quality.

 - Place larger pillows (typically 22″ or 24″ squares for a standard sofa) in the back.